fpechon/SummerSchool/7 - Pricing Game/results.md

 Results Pricing Game
 ================

 Please find below the results of the Pricing Game.
-The blue line corresponds to the null model (average claim cost of the portfolio as predictor).
+The blue line corresponds to the null model (average claim cost of the training set as predictor on the testing set.).

 ``` r
 library(ggplot2)